 Mr. Loman served with distinction in the United States Marine Corps Division of the Judge Advocate General Corps and earned his Juris Doctorate from the University of Virginia School of Law and a B.A. degree in Sociology/Political Science from Howard University, with high honors.
 Mr. Loman is a member of the New York State Bar, New York State Bar Association and American Bar Association.

-Laura Quinn currently manages and helped found Catalist.
-Previously, Ms. Quinn served as a Deputy Chief of Staff for Vice President Al Gore at the White House, as Director of the Democratic Technology and Communications Committee for Democratic Majority Leader Tom Daschle, and in communications and economic policy positions for U.S. Senators Jay Rockefeller, Carl Levin and Joe Biden, in the U.S. Senate.
-She was also a founder of private technology ventures: QRSNewsmedia and Copernicus Analytics.
-Prior to her work in business and government, Ms. Quinn served in senior management roles on five national Presidential campaigns; as a senior advisor to the Democratic National Committee; and in senior management, Board, and consulting positions for numerous national and statewide political and advocacy campaigns and not-for-profits.
+Previously, Ms. Quinn served as Deputy Chief of Staff for Vice President Gore at the White House; after serving as Executive Director of the U.S. Senate Democratic Technology and Communications Committee for Democratic Majority Leader Tom Daschle; and following senior communications and economic policy positions for U.S. Senators Jay Rockefeller, Carl Levin and Joe Biden.
+In addition to her work in business and government, Ms. Quinn served in senior management roles on five national Presidential campaigns; as a senior advisor to the Democratic National Committee; and in senior management, Board, and consulting positions for numerous national and statewide political and advocacy campaigns and not-for-profits.
 Ms. Quinn also currently sits on the Board of several technology enterprises and start-ups that provide services in the progressive civic arena.

 Founder, TSD Communications